 (e) Policy 14-02 CC Sexual Abuse Prevention and Response states that unless otherwise mandated by contract, alleged incidents will not be processed through the facilities inmate/resident grievance process.
-Should a report be submitted and received as an inmate/resident grievance, whether inadvertently or due to contracting agency requirements, it will be immediately be referred to the facility Investigator or Administrative Duty Officer.

 (f) Policy 14-02 CC Sexual Abuse Prevention and Response states that unless otherwise mandated by contract, alleged incidents will not be processed through the facilities inmate/resident grievance process.
-Should a report be submitted and received as an inmate/resident grievance, whether inadvertently or due to contracting agency requirements, it will be immediately be referred to the facility Investigator or Administrative Duty Officer.